Fredericksburg, Virginia: Colonial

-Located on the Rappahannock River near the head of navigation at the fall line, Fredericksburg developed as the frontier of colonial Virginia shifted west from the coastal plain into the Piedmont.
+Fredericksburg developed as the frontier of colonial Virginia shifted west from the coastal plain into the Piedmont.
 The land on which the city was founded was part of a tract patented in 1671.
 The Virginia General Assembly established a fort on the Rappahannock in 1676, just downriver of the present-day city.
 In 1714, Lieutenant Governor Alexander Spotswood sponsored a German settlement called Germanna on the Rapidan River, a tributary of the Rappahannock upstream from the future site of the city.
 In 1716, he led an exploratory expedition westward over the Blue Ridge Mountains.

 As interest in the frontier grew, the colonial assembly formed Spotsylvania County in 1720, named after Royal Lieutenant Governor Alexander Spotswood.
 In 1728, Fredericksburg was declared a port for the county, of which it was then a part.
-Named for Frederick, Prince of Wales, son of King George II, the colonial town named its streets after the members of the royal family.
-The county court was moved to Fredericksburg in 1732.
+Streets within the town were named after relatives of Frederick, Prince of Wales, who was the town's namesake., The county court was moved to Fredericksburg in 1732.
 Hence, the community served as county seat until 1780.
 The court was then moved to Spotsylvania Courthouse, Virginia – closer to the geographical center of Spotsylvania County.
-In 1781, Fredericksburg was incorporated as a town with its own court, council, and mayor.
+This led to Fredericksburg becoming incorporated with its own court, council, and mayor.
 It received its charter as an independent city in 1879 and under Virginia law, was separated from Spotsylvania County.
 The city adopted its present city manager/council form of government in 1911.

 The city has close associations with George Washington, whose family in 1738 moved to Ferry Farm in Stafford County near the Rappahannock River opposite Fredericksburg.
 Washington's mother, Mary, later moved to the city, and his sister Betty lived at Kenmore, a plantation house then outside the city.
 Several citizens played active roles during the American Revolution (1763–1781).
 For example, a number of locals signed the Leedstown Resolves, which formed an association to protest the Stamp Act in the 1760s.
 In the 1770s, Fielding Lewis, owner of Kenmore Plantation and brother-in-law to George Washington, also operated an arms factory for the Continental Army.
 Other significant early residents include the Revolutionary War generals Hugh Mercer and George Weedon, naval war hero John Paul Jones, and future U.S. president James Monroe.
 Thomas Jefferson wrote the Virginia Statute for Religious Freedom in Fredericksburg.